 Any time the ball goes outside the end lines or sidelines the ball is considered out of bounds.
 Whichever team touched the ball last after the ball goes

-out of bounds then their opponent gets a throw in.
+out of bounds then their opponent gets a throw-in.
 This only happens if the ball is out on the sideline and the end lines.
 However, if the ball goes out on the end line then two things can happen.
-If the ball goes out on the defending teams end line, then it will be a corner kick.
+If the ball goes out on the defending teams’ end line, then it will be a corner kick.
 If the attacking team kicks it out, then it will be a goal kick.

 Soccer is a simple game and quite enjoyable once you have the basics down, so don’t complicate it.
 If you are a parent, all you have to do is take these basic rules and you will be able to understand it yourself and help your child learn more as well.

-Good luck in your soccer journey!
-Remember to have fun in the process!
+Keep working hard and remember to have fun in the process!